Yuzuk1Shimotsuki/blog-template/source/about/self_intro/en.md

 comment: false
 copyright: true
 ---
+## Epilogue
-When I ever seen a new tech product or service is being released, "Technology is the future" is always keeping in my mind.
+When I ever see a new tech product or service being released, "Technology is the future" is always kept in mind.

+I am a native-born Hong Kong resident and proud of it (Before 2019... those who understand will understand).
+Putting aside political factors, I'm both impressed and astonished by the rapid rise of technological development in China.
+At the same time, I felt hopeless regarding Hong Kong's lag in scientific research and technological development. 😮‍💨

 ## My Personality
-I'm a cheerful person, and curious on everything.
+I'm a cheerful person and curious about everything.
+You might think I don't usually have much to say, but that's just because I'm more introverted lol.

 ## My Interest
 #food #cycling #rollerskating etc.

-I joined the "Computer Building Lesson" held by NGO back in my primary school era – the moment that kicked start my mind of becoming a computer enthusiast.
+I joined the "Computer Building Lesson" held by an NGO at age 5 – the moment that started my mind to become a computer enthusiast.

-The instructor not only provided us a detailed explanation of how computers function and the major functions of its components, but also give us a chance to build a computer with provided parts by ourselves which deepened my understanding of computers.
+The instructor not only provided us with a detailed explanation of how computers function and the primary functions of their components but also gave us a chance to build a computer with the parts we provided, which deepened my understanding of computers.

-I'm also interested in programming.
-I usually watch programming tutorials online and visit programming websites to practice my coding skills, which was tough for me in the beginning but I enjoyed the process.
+I've also been interested in programming since age 13.
+I usually watch online programming tutorials and visit websites to practice my coding skills, which was tough initially.
+However, I enjoyed the whole process.

 ## Future planning
-Now, I'm a EE student who studied in City University of Hong Kong.
-I will dedicate myself to studying diligently to prepare for the future developments in technology and contribute to making the world a better place for future generation.
+Now, I'm an EE student who studied at the City University of Hong Kong.
+I will dedicate myself to studying diligently to prepare for future technological developments and contribute to making the world a better place for future generations.

 ## Prologue
 And, that’s all I have to share for now!
 Feel free to reach out and chat with me anytime :) Whether you want to share tech knowledge, discuss anime and games, or make new friends and meet interesting people, I'm here for you.
 Ciallo ～(∠・ω<)⌒☆